 But more so than any other industry, the hospitality business depends on skillful, happy workers who take pride in their craft and engage with customers every day.

 These common recruitment and management mistakes undermine the success of even the strongest restaurants.
 Understanding their negative impact helps you to reroute your approach, developing new ways to find, train, and manage employees:

 A lot of business owners know they need to hire new employees, but they can’t identify the specifics of each role.
 However, bringing on employees without defined job descriptions makes it impossible for new hires to succeed — there’s no path to a positive outcome.

 According to the Small Business Association, every job description should clearly state the responsibilities of the role.
 Include specific tasks, goals, and processes, as well as information on how their contributions add to the workings of the business.
-Even if you hire through word-of-mouth marketing, take the extra time to draft up an accurate job description.
+Whether you hire through word-of-mouth marketing or use recruiting software, take the extra time to draft up an accurate job description.